TencentCloud/TIMSDK/update_log_EN.md

 ## 8.1.6116 @2024.08.14 - Enhanced Version
 ### SDK
-- Signaling now supports disabling callbacks before and after message sending
+- Signaling now supports disabling callbacks before and after message sending.
-- Fixed an issue where after deleting a pinned conversation, new messages could not retrieve the conversation
+- Fixed an issue where after deleting a pinned conversation, new messages could not retrieve the conversation.
-- Fixed an occasional issue where after deleting a conversation and receiving a conversation deletion callback, there would still be occasional conversation update callbacks; also fixed occasional crash issues
+- Fixed an occasional issue where after deleting a conversation and receiving a conversation deletion callback, there would still be occasional conversation update callbacks.
-- Fixed occasional crash issues
+- Fixed occasional crash issues.

 ### TUIKit & Demo
 - Updated customer service plugin agreement